 Quantum computers hold the promise of being able to crack modern encryption algorithms in a fraction of the time it would take traditional computers.
 Currently, encryption relies on complex mathematical problems that are difficult to solve without the correct key.
 Higher processing speeds and computational power of quantum computers will be able to break these codes with ease, posing a significant cybersecurity risk.

-A lire également : How to Use Predictive Analytics to Prevent Inventory Shortages in UK Pharmacies?
+Sujet a lire : How to Use Predictive Analytics to Prevent Inventory Shortages in UK Pharmacies?

 As you can imagine, this new reality raises numerous concerns for cybersecurity firms.
 In the UK, these firms protect national security, business data, and personal information.
 If quantum computers can break encryption codes, it could lead to severe breaches and a potential national threat.